mgufrone/whmcs-api/README.md

 WHMCS-API
 =======

-Laravel 4 - Simple package for WHMCS external API
+Laravel 4 - Simple package for WHMCS external API.
+It actually forked from https://github.com/queiroz/whmcs-api, but it seems no longer maintained, so i reuse that repo.

 Installation
 ============

 Run this to install on your current project

-	$ composer require queiroz/whmcs-api:dev-master
+	$ composer require gufy/whmcs:dev-master

-Or you can add whmcs-api to your composer.json file:
+Or you can add this package to your composer.json file:

 	"require": {
-		"queiroz/whmcs-api": "dev-master"
+		"gufy/whmcs": "dev-master"
 	}